hannekoc/hannekoc/README.md

 ## Hi there 👋
-I'm a freashman at Bilkent University.
+I'm a freshman at Bilkent University.
 I'm currently learning how to code on VSC.

 <!--